 2026/6/28 (Sun) 10:30~14:00 (開場 10:00)

-The “Greater Tokyo Innovation Ecosystem (GTIE)” is a platform comprising universities and research institutions in the Greater Tokyo Area that aims to cultivate entrepreneurial talent and foster university-based startups capable of changing the world.
+The “Greater Tokyo Innovation Ecosystem (GTIE)” is a platform comprising universities and research institutions in the Greater Tokyo Area that aims to develop entrepreneurial talent and foster university-based startups capable of changing the world.

 • Date and Time: Sunday, June 28, 2026, 10:30 AM – 2:00 PM (Doors open at 10:00 AM)

-• Venue: Waseda University GCC Common Room (Building 27, Waseda Campus)
+• Venue: Waseda University GCC Common Room (Building 27, Waseda Campus) Click here for a map

 10:30 AM Opening Remarks, “What is GTIE?”